microsoft/terminal/doc/specs/drafts/#2046 - Command Palette.md

 it's a string, we'll treat that string as the literal text.
 Otherwise, if it's an object, we'll attempt to use the `key` property of that object to look up a string from our `ResourceDictionary`.
-This way, we'll be able to ship localized strings for all the built-in commands, while aslo allowing the user to easily add their own commands.
+This way, we'll be able to ship localized strings for all the built-in commands, while also allowing the user to easily add their own commands.

 During the spec review process, we considered other options for localization as